dipusarin/EDR_SOAR_Automation/README.md

 ![Isolation](screenshots/Isolation_Status.png)
 Isolation status of the infected VM in Lima Charlie
 ### 🔔 Alerts
+Alerts sent to the analyst as part of the automation
 ![Slack](screenshots/slack_message.png)
 ![Email](screenshots/email_msg.png)

-Alerts Sent to the end user on Slack and Mail as part of the automation.
 ---

 ## 🎯 Key Features